 On March 9, 1909, the house was damaged by a fire which started in a storeroom on the third floor.

-They continued to live there until about 1923, but had moved to Newton by 1924.
+They continued to live at 321 Beacon until about 1923, but had moved to Newton by 1924.

-During the 1923-1924 winter season, 321 Beacon was the home of George Worcester Judkins, a real estate dealer, and his wife, Lillian (Shew) Young Eagleston Judkins.
+On June 1, 1923, 321 Beacon was purchased from Agnes Paul by Lillian (Shew) Young Eagleston Judkins, the wife of George Worcester Judkins, a real estate dealer.
 They previously had lived at 128 Chestnut.
 By the 1924-1925 season, they had moved to 58 West Cedar.

-Louise DeCormis died in 1940.
-Redington DeCormis remarried in 1944 to Lotten Augusta Lenander, a physician.
+Redington DeCormis remarried in 1944 to Dr. Lotten Augusta Lenander, a physician.
 After their marriage, they lived at 321 Beacon until about 1957.

-By 1957, 321 Beacon was the home of Rene Harcourt Miller and his wife, Marcelle (Hansotte) Miller.
+On July 15, 1957, 321 Beacon was acquired from Redington DeCormis by Rene Harcourt Miller and his wife, Marcelle Lucienne (Hansotte) Miller.
 They previously had lived in Brookline.
 A pioneer in the development of jet planes and helicopters, he was a professor of Aeronautics and Astronautics at MIT.
 They continued to live there in the mid-1970s.

-In August of 1986, Martin A. Samuels and his wife, Linda S. Samuels, purchased 321 Beacon from Robert Collier.
+On August 7, 1986, 321 Beacon was acquired from Robert Collier by Martin A. Samuels and his wife, Linda S. Samuels

-321 Beacon subsequently changed hands; it remained assessed as a single-family dwelling in 2014.
+321 Beacon subsequently changed hands; it remained a single-family dwelling in 2016.